Cario/BDOS/README.md

 # BDOS
-This is a simple DOS operating system, which will be extended into a full OS in the future.
+This is a simple console operating system, which will be extended into a full OS in the future.